Boundary separated and clustered layer positive solutions for an elliptic Neumann problem with large exponent: The nonlinear problem

 {\bf Proposition 4.1.}\,\,{\it Let $m$ be a positive integer.
 Then there exist constants $C>0$ and $p_m>1$ such that for any $p>p_m$ and any points $\xi=(\xi_1,\ldots,\xi_m)\in\mathcal{O}_p$, problem {\upshape(\ref{4.1})} admits a unique solution $\phi_{\xi'}$ for some coefficients $c_{ij}(\xi')$, $i=1,\ldots,m$, $j=1,J_i$, such that

 Furthermore, the map $\xi'\mapsto\phi_{\xi'}$ is a $C^1$-function in $C(\overline{\Omega}_p)$ and $H^1(\Omega_p)$. }

-\begin{proof} Proposition $3.3$, Remarks $3.2$ and $3.7$ allow us to apply the Contraction Mapping Principle and the Implicit Function Theorem to find a solution for problem (\ref{4.1}) satisfying (\ref{4.2}) and the corresponding regularity.
-Since it is a standard procedure, we omit the detailed proof here, see Lemma 4.1 in \cite{EMP} for a proof. \end{proof}
+\begin{proof} Proposition $3.3$, Remarks $3.2$ and $3.7$ allow us to apply the Contraction Mapping Theorem and the Implicit Function Theorem to find a solution for problem (\ref{4.1}) satisfying (\ref{4.2}) and the corresponding regularity of the map $\xi'\mapsto\phi_{\xi'}$.
+Since it is a standard procedure, we omit the detailed proof here, see Lemma 4.1 in \cite{EMP} for a similar proof. \end{proof}

 {\bf Remark 4.2.}\,\,The function $V_{\xi'}+\phi_{\xi'}$, where $\phi_{\xi'}$ is given by Proposition 4.1, is positive in $\overline{\Omega}_p$.
 In fact, we observe first that $p^2\phi_{\xi'}\rightarrow0$ uniformly in $C(\overline{\Omega}_p)$.
 Furthermore, from Remark 2.6 and the definition of $V_{\xi'}$ in (\ref{2.31}) we have that, in each region $|y-\xi'_i|<1/(\varepsilon p^{2\kappa})$, $V_{\xi'}+\phi_{\xi'}$ is positive.
 Outside these regions, by (\ref{2.20}) and (\ref{2.31}) we may get the same result.